 Some people find that writing privately is much easier and also much more beneficial, and whilst this can be for many reasons, typically writing privately is for many the easier initial option, often this is because they don’t have to worry about any potential negative interaction from anyone.
 If you think that writing privately may be more useful for you then there are a few different ways you can do this and here are some of my own suggestions (comments on other suggestions are welcomed)

-- Get a dairy and write it in there, the benefit of this is that it is there for
+- Get a dairy and write it in there, the benefit of this is that it is there for you to look back on.

-- Send yourself a daily email using the same subject line
+- Send yourself a daily email using the same subject line.

 - If you use Facebook you can actually make a post that is only visible to you.
-This is something that I do quite regularly especially on particularly special dates in the year, like birthday’s / Christmases etc as this allows me to see how whether or not over the years has my Mental Health been improving and how well it has been improving.
+This is something that I used to do quite regularly especially on particularly special dates in the year, like birthday’s / Christmases etc as this allows me to see how whether or not over the years has my Mental Health been improving and how well it has been improving.

 - Post it notes – these are great for jotting down a quick thought and sticking it somewhere like the back of a wardrobe door.
 Be sure to date them as they can be interesting to come back to in future when tidying up and either reliving the bad days or reliving the good days.
 If you go with this I’d recommend either using the left door for bad days and right for good days, or using the front for the good and the back for the bad.
 That way if you are having a bit of a bad day you can go to your door and read through the good times to help cheer you up.

-Personally, I do a mix of both Public and Private posts and at varying levels of detail with a much higher proportion of them being private, but when I do post publicly I tend to find that
+Personally, I do a mix of both Public and Private posts and at varying levels of detail with a much higher proportion of them being private, but when I do post publicly I tend to find that I get support from others, whether that be publicly for others to see or privately via DMs.

-If you have any further questions that you think would be good to be added to this post please either comment on this post or you can find me on twitter where you can DM me
+If you have any further questions that you think would be good to be added to this post please either comment on this post or you can find me on twitter where you can DM me.

 If you are interested in writing here on mhasl then please see this previous post where you can find out more and if you do publish any tweets about mental health please add the #mhasl ( as we are tracking this hashtag)